Michigan officer to face murder charge in traffic stop killing of Patrick Lyoya

 The shooting was caught on home surveillance camera and recorded by a bystander on a cellphone.
 Part of the scuffle between Schurr and Lyoya was recorded by Schurr’s body camera, but that camera turned off midway through the altercation.

-MSP investigated the shooting, which is standard protocol.
-Becker got the bulk of MSP’s investigation weeks ago but had to wait several more weeks to get additional forensic reports from the manufacturer of the officer’s body camera and Taser.
-On May 18, the prosecutor said he was seeking additional “expert guidance” on the case but didn’t explain exactly what guidance he needed.
+MSP investigated the shooting separately from GRPD, which is standard protocol.
+Becker got the bulk of MSP’s investigation weeks ago but had to wait several more weeks to get additional forensic reports from the manufacturer of the officer’s body camera and stun gun.

 During Thursday’s announcement, Becker thanked the Lyoya family for “their tremendous patience and understanding as this process has developed.”
 He spoke of the “emotions they must be going through.
 I deeply appreciate what they’ve done…their calls for peace and calm.”